Cactoidal/Stardust/contracts/README.md

 Luckily I hadn't gotten too deep into using the Metamask plugin before this turn of events, and while I've ended up not using the plugin for this project, hopefully those interested in creating web3 browser games with Godot will give it a try.

 But on to Rust.
-Godot Rust is a community-driven project that enables us to extend the functionality of the Godot engine; combined with Ethers-rs, our game application can generate and store secret keys locally, and use them to sign transactions.
+Godot Rust is a fantastic community-driven project that enables us to extend the functionality of the Godot engine; combined with Ethers-rs, my game application can generate and store secret keys locally, and use them to sign transactions.

 [I'll be starting with some boilerplate code](https://github.com/Cactoidal/Stardust/blob/main/godot/rust/lib.rs) that I've developed for this purpose, as to my knowledge no other tool exists to bring this kind of functionality into Godot.